sintharic/cmutils/README.md

 `contMech` is a continuum mechanical contact simulation program developed in the group of Prof. Dr. Martin Müser at Saarland University, Germany.
 As of 2022, the `contMech` repository is *not* public.
+Hence, this repository is probably useless to anyone who is not using `contMech`.

 --------------------------------------------------------------------------------